Xentrk/x3mRouting/README.md

 #### Prerequisite

-The **route_all_vpnserver** script requires that the **openvpn-event** script included in the x3mRouting project also be installed.
+The **route_ipset_vpnserver.sh** script requires that the **openvpn-event** script included in the x3mRouting project also be installed.
 The installation script will check if **openvpn-event** is installed and prompt you to install it if does not exist.

 Usage example: